 From the Archives: Ego Searches

-In what will be a recurring series, I’m randomly1 going back through the archives of the Eyebrow and blogging about things that were.
+In what will be a recurring series, I’m randomly ((Literally.
+Using the RAND function in excel to pick the posts to review.)) going back through the archives of the Eyebrow and blogging about things that were.
 Where I find something fun and interesting, I’ll note that.
-Where I find something I said that … Continue reading
+Where I find something I said that was sad …

 Visit to Huntsville

 Last weekend we trekked out to Huntsville, Alabama to visit our friends Jaeme and Chris Case, and their children Melina and Teagan.
 We spent a lot of time chatting and watching movies and eating very yummy food.
-And playing with … Continue reading
+And playing with the kids.
+While we were out there, we made an effort to stay off …

 New Point and Shoot